Sharing Your Skin Cancer Diagnosis

 As a parent, you try to protect your children, and may not want them to worry about you, or their own risk of skin cancer.
 However, because skin cancer can affect multiple family members1, it's important to talk to your kids about sun-safety and prevention, including helping them to do regular self-skin exams.
 Especially for adult children, your experiences may help them to protect themselves, and others, so consider these tips for talking to your children about skin cancer.

-I told my parents
+I shared my diagnosis with my parents

 "My mom, she is an oncology nurse.
 I didn't know what melanoma was or how serious…"